Calamagrostis x acutiflora — Feather Reed Grass

 This grass is problem-free in Sonoma County’s climate and requires little maintenance.
 It is a deciduous grass that looks best when cut back to about 4 in. above the g round in late winter or very early spring before winds scatter the dried foliage.

 ‘Karl Foerster’ can be propagated easily by division, usually in spring or fall.
 Its seeds are sterile; thereby, this grass will not self-seed and become an invasive problem.
 It also means that it cannot be propagated from seed.

 Calamagrostis sways gracefully in the faintest breeze.
-A row at the edge of a pool, or a mass planting next to a path or stone patio will move gloriously in the wind.
-Specimens of Karl Foerster stands out against lower perennials like Achillea or Nepeta and late summer and fall-blooming perennials such as Gaura, Caryopteris, Rudbeckia or Perovskia.
-It also combines well with other contrasting ornamental grasses, such as Pennisetum oriental, Helictotrichon sempervirens and Festuca Californica.
+A row at the edge of a pool, along a fence or roadway will move gloriously in the wind.
+Single specimens stand out against lower perennials like long-blooming Achillea or Nepeta and late-summer and fall-blooming perennials such as Caryopteris(bluebeard), Gaura, Rudbeckia (gloriosa daisy, black-eyed Susan), or Perovskia(Russian sage).

 Two variegated Calamagrostis cultivars are 'Avalanche' and 'Overdam'.
 Both are variegated with white margins, are more compact than ‘Karl Foerster,’ and develop a more delicate texture.
 ‘Overdam’ shows more green than white in its leaf stripe and flower stems on both are slightly shorter.